hmnhonari/neo-x.github.io/_i18n/en/_posts/2018-01-19-DeepRL-Algorithms.md

 category: Article
 Tags: RL, DeepLearning
 authors: Glen Berseth
 summary: In recent years, there has been an explosion in Deep Reinforcement learning research resulting in the creation of many different RL algorithms that work with deep networks.
-In DeepRL and RL, in general, the goal is to optimize a policy $\pi(a|s,\theta)$ with parameters $\theta$ with respect to the future discounted reward. $$J(\pi) = \mathbb{E} [\sum_\limits{t=0}^{T} \gamma^{t} r_{t}] $$ It can be difficult to keep track of the many algorithms let alone their properties and when it is best to use which one.
+In DeepRL and RL, in general, the goal is to optimize a policy $$\pi(a|s,\theta)$$ with parameters $$\theta$$ with respect to the future discounted reward. $$J(\pi) = \mathbb{E} [\sum_\limits{t=0}^{T} \gamma^{t} r_{t}]$$ It can be difficult to keep track of the many algorithms let alone their properties and when it is best to use which one.
 In this post, I make an effort to organize several RL methods into a few groups.
 This organization helps clear up some misconceptions of different algorithms and demystifies what these properties mean, for example, on-policy vs off-policy.
 layout: page
 ---

 # Intro

 In recent years there has been an explosion in Deep Reinforcement learning research resulting in the creation of many different RL algorithms that work with deep networks.
-In DeepRL and RL, in general, the goal is to optimize a policy $\pi(a|s,\theta)$ with parameters $\theta$ with respect to the future discounted reward.
+In DeepRL and RL, in general, the goal is to optimize a policy $$\pi(a|s,\theta)$$ with parameters $$\theta$$ with respect to the future discounted reward.
 $$ J(\pi) = \mathbb{E} [\sum_\limits{t=0}^{T} \gamma^{t} r_{t}] $$
 It can be difficult to keep track of the many algorithms, let alone their properties, and when it is best to use which one.